ImpostorLex/ImpostorLex/Networking/NET Delay, Loss, and Throughput In Packet Switched Networks.md

 ![[Pasted image 20220720104100.png]]

-Say that if one car of the caravan arrives first at the toolbooth, it waits for the entire 9 cars lined up behind it in other words entire caravan must be stored at the toolbooth first before it can get forwarded([[NET Network Core#^b46806|Store and Forward]]).
+Say that if one car of the caravan arrives first at the toolbooth, it waits for the entire 9 cars lined up behind it in other words entire caravan must be stored at the toolbooth first before it can get forwarded([[NET Network Core#Store-and-Forward Transmission|Store and Forward]]).

 So for a toolbooth to push the entire caravan into the **highway** would take for a toolbooth to process 5 cars (12 seconds each) = 1 minute, for a toolbooth to process 10 cars would take 2 mins that is the **transmission delay**.